mrismanaziz/Reforestation/README.md

-## What’s Forest Gump’s Facebook password?
-1forest1
+## Without geometry life is pointless.